Also see Frugal Christmas

 2. Many non-perishable foods are fine past their sell by date.
 Check out the bargains available on clearance food and drink at Approved Foods – very impressive prices.

 3. If you have some speciality items that you need/want to buy you may not get them in the discount shops but other supermarket’s own brand lables may suffice over the well known labels (if you’ve seen adverts for a particular product you will pay for those ads when buying it – thats the only difference!).
-The Tesco Value range is very well priced and good quality – their chocolate, soya milk (which happens to be organic so no worries about GM soy), scourers, oven chips, loo rolls etc. are all great.
-Spend less on your groceries with Tesco.com deliver all over the UK too – ordering online also prevents you seeing all those extra temptations quite so much!
+The Tesco Value range is very well priced and good quality – their chocolate, soya milk, scourers, oven chips, loo rolls etc. are all great.
+Tesco Grocery deliver all over the UK too – ordering online also prevents you seeing all those extra temptations quite so much!
 Get £15 off your first order of £60 or more with code XXRHFL (Valid until: 31/12/2015).
 Click below:

 4. If you want to buy organic produce the cheapest supermarket for this is Asda followed by Tesco.
 Some areas have excellent box schemes in operation – ask at your local health food shop.